CinZane/Databases-SQL-for-Analysts/README.md

 Where are customers with a high l ifetime value based?
 Do sales figures vary between geographic regions?

-# We have created a Tableau Report based on the Key Questions and our findings from within the Data.
-The Report can be reviewed via the following Link
+I have created a Tableau Report based on the Key Questions and my findings from within the Data.
+The Report can be reviewed via the following Links below

 [Tableau Report Rockbuster Movie Rentals](https://public.tableau.com/views/exercise3_10V2/Story1?:language=en-US&:display_count=n&:origin=viz_share_link)